minhnguyent546/seas/ui/.github/instructions/ui.instructions.md

 - Sonner 2.x for notifications
 - `@hey-api/openapi-ts` 0.x for API client generation
 - `clsx` and `tailwind-merge` for conditional styling
+- Use `yarn berry` instead of npm for package management

 ## Coding Standards